-Still, it is true that more statistics about performance is urgently needed.
+Still, it is true that more statistics about performance are urgently needed.

-A new version of the model, MODIS IV, is under construction, but at the time of writing of this document, it is still in the early stages.
+A new version of the model, MODIS IV, is under construction, but (at the time of writing) it is still in the early stages.
 The following changes will probably be introduced:

-i) The conventional Input-output model of production will be replaced by an activity model, allowing joint production and alternative techniques.

-ii) Labour productivity will be made endogenous in the model, instead of exogenous as in MODIS III.

-iii) More possibilities of substitution between imports and domestic production will be taken into account than the minimum introduced in MODIS III2).

-iv) Possibilities for working with alternative aggregated versions of the model will be included in the program.

-v) The influence of costs and competitive pricing on price formation will be more flexibly represented than in MODIS III.
+- The conventional input-output model of production will be replaced by an activity model, allowing joint production and alternative techniques. - ii) Labour productivity will be made endogenous in the model, instead of exogenous as in MODIS III. - iii) More possibilities of substitution between imports and domestic production will be taken into account than the minimum introduced in MODIS III). - iv) Possibilities for working with alternative aggregated versions of the model will be included in the program. - v) The influence of costs and competitive pricing on price formation will be more flexibly represented than in MODIS III.

-A further discussion of concepts and methods in MODIS IV will be given in the Norwegian contribution to the Fifth International Conference on Input-Output Techniques.
+A further discussion of concepts and methods in MODIS IV will be given in the Norwegian contribution to the Fifth International Conference on Input-Output Techniques $^2$ ).